 It’s slightly sweet with just enough heat to wake up your taste buds.
 I love topping this vegetarian dish with lots of fresh, benefit-rich avocado.

 This one-skillet meal is perfect for busy weeknights.
-Essentially a deconstructed taco or burrito, this butternut squash recipe uses your favorite Tex-Mex flavors, like chilli powder, cumin and coriander, for a simple, satisfying dish.
+Essentially a deconstructed taco or burrito, this butternut squash recipe uses your favorite Tex-Mex flavors, like chili powder, cumin and coriander, for a simple, satisfying dish.

 Adding quinoa to a salad gives it a huge protein boost while cranberries provide a dose of antioxidants.
-Say goodbye to that wilted lettuce and make this ASAP.
+Say goodbye to that wilted lettuce, and make this ASAP.